Applying to the MSW Program

 - Petition for Exception to MSW Admissions Requirement

-- The Graduate School evaluates applicant transcripts and GPA.
+- Submit your official transcript from your undergraduate degree awarding institution.
 Applicants are notified when their Graduate School application materials are forwarded to the School of Social Work.
 This notification is not a guarantee of admission to the School of Social Work.

-- The School of Social Work reviews only complete application files.
-It is the applicant’s responsibility to ensure that all documents are submitted to the School of Social Work by the application deadline.
-The MSW Admissions Committee reviews applications and submits their recommendations regarding each applicant’s status (admission, conditional admission, or denial of admission) to the MSW program director.
+- The School of Social Work reviews only complete applications.
+It is the applicant’s responsibility to ensure that all MSW application documents are submitted to the School of Social Work by the application deadline.
+The MSW Admissions Committee reviews applications and submits their recommendations regarding each applicant’s status (admission, conditional admission, waitlist, or denial of admission) to the MSW program director.

 - The MSW program director sends written notification to applicants concerning their admission status.
 Notification of conditional admission also includes information on the nature of the conditions and steps required to satisfy those conditions.